thomas-hdqr/osteo/README.md

-Built with Nextjs, Reactjs, Tailwindcss
+Built with Nextjs, Reactjs, Tailwindcss and Framer Motion
 ###### Things to improve ######
 - add framer motion or locomotiv scroll ? motion one
 - add animation to who card component